GK: Lev Yashin (USSR)

 FW: Slava Metreveli (USSR)

-A pacy right-winger, Metreveli made his mark on the 1960 UEFA European Championship – and Soviet Union football history – by scoring the equaliser in the final against Yugoslavia.
+A pacy right-winger, Metreveli (pictured right) made his mark on the 1960 UEFA European Championship – and Soviet Union football history – by scoring the equaliser in the final against Yugoslavia.
 It was his fourth goal in an international career that would last for another decade, earning him trips to the 1962, 1966 and 1970 FIFA World Cups.
-The Georgian played for Torpedo Moskva from 1956 to 1962, winning two championships and one USSR Cup, before going home to join FC Dinamo Tbilisi.
+The Georgian played for FC Torpedo Moskva from 1956 to 1962, winning two championships and one USSR Cup, before going home to join FC Dinamo Tbilisi.
+He died in January 1998.

 FW: Milan Galić (Yugoslavia)